 As closely as possible, the Ohio & Erie Canalway Towpath Trail follows a historic canal where mules once pulled boats from 1827 to 1913.
-Currently, just over 80 miles of the trail are complete from Cleveland south to Bolivar, but it will eventually extend farther south to New Philadelphia, for a total of 110 miles.
+Currently, 85 miles of the trail are complete from Cleveland south to Bolivar, but it will eventually extend farther south to New Philadelphia, for a total of 110 miles.

 The trail itself is contained within a national heritage corridor that also includes an on-road scenic byway and the Cuyahoga Valley Scenic Railroad, which operates between Cleveland and Canton.

 Most of the route is level and well-shaded with lots of historic sites and other attractions, making for a pleasant trip.
 The trail runs nearly continuously between four counties: Cuyahoga, Summit, Stark and Tuscarawas, and the short on-road breaks are easily navigable.